15 best cities for digital nomads

 Check out Worldpackers work exchange programs in Ho Chi Minh City!

 Ask most Europeans about Tenerife and they'll describe it as either a party island or a place for family holidays.
 Yes to both, but it's also a great hub for digital nomads of all variety.

 With the differing climate from the north to the south, the stunning beaches and natural scenery, outdoor activities for all fitness levels and lively nightlife, it's easy to see why people are attracted.

 There are a few co-working locations around the north, but Wifi is great around most of the island, with some beaches even having free Wifi (always use a VPN).
 Accommodation ranges from luxury beachfront properties to cozy little apartments, so there's something for every budget, but once you're there everything is really affordable due to low taxes.

-Make sure to check out Worldpackers work exchange and volunteer programs in Tenerife!
+Check out Worldpackers work exchange programs in Tenerife!

 13. Sofia, Bulgaria

 Another rising star in the digital nomad community, Sofia — the capital of Bulgaria — is developing fast.

 Nomads are definitely embraced here, and you'll have your pick of workspaces.
 While none of them have beachfront views or swimming pools inside, they are well designed, fully equipped and have great connection speeds.
 Some even help with networking when you arrive, and will point you towards beneficial people to speak to, depending on your goals.